apache/trafficserver/doc/reference/configuration/records.config.en.rst

    :file:`remap.config` file.
 If a request does not match, then the browser will receive an error.

-.. ts:confvar:: CONFIG proxy.config.url_remap.pristine_host_hdr INT 1
+.. ts:cv:: CONFIG proxy.config.url_remap.pristine_host_hdr INT 1
    :reloadable:

    Set this variable to ``1`` if you want to retain the client host